Alexandria Ocasio-Cortez Blasts Donald Trump As ‘Cowardly’ And ‘Pathetic’ For Civil War Comment

 According to the report, White House officials were alarmed by Trump’s conversation with Zelensky — so much so that they attempted to bury the transcript of the call on a secure server that is only accessible to a few members of the U.S. government.

 The scandal surrounding Trump doesn’t end with Ukraine, either.
-On Monday, Trump was also accused of attempting to pressure Australian Prime Minister Scott Morrison to work with Attorney General William Barr to discredit Robert Mueller’s investigation into Russian interference in the 2016 U.S. election.
+On Monday, The New York Times reported Trump is also being accused of attempting to pressure Australian Prime Minister Scott Morrison to work with Attorney General William Barr to discredit Robert Mueller’s investigation into Russian interference in the 2016 U.S. election.
 According to two U.S. officials familiar with the call, Trump’s phone called echoed his call with Zelensky.

 Mueller’s report concluded that Trump’s campaign did not collude with Russia to interfere with the election and did not find sufficient evidence for obstruction of justice charges against the president.
 However, Mueller stopped short of exonerating Trump.